aeslaughter/moose/docs/content/utilities/documentation/moose_markdown/extensions/float.md

 ## Figures

 When writing documentation it is customary to reference figures within text by number.
-To create a numbered figure use the `!image` or `!video` markdown syntax, but include an "id" options with the label desired for referencing.
-For example: `!image path/to/demo.png caption=The Caption id=fig:demo`
+To create a numbered figure use the `!media` or `!media` markdown syntax, but include an "id" options with the label desired for referencing.
+For example: `!media path/to/demo.png caption=The Caption id=fig:demo`

 !media docs/media/memory_logger-plot_multi.png card=true width=300px float=right padding-left=20px caption=The numbered prefix is automatically applied to the caption. id=fig:demo